sajjadGG/book-python/introduction/references.rst

     :scale: 50%
     :align: center

     Jiménez as an astronaut, 1963.
+Fictional character created and performed by comedian Bill Dana

 Melissa Lewis
 -------------